talkingtogod/snapchat/README.md

-Snapchat Mass Report Tool
+# Snapchat Mass Report Tool

-A Python-based script to automate mass reporting of Snapchat accounts via the Snapchat support API.
+Automate Snapchat account reporting with this #snapchatmassreport tool using #python and #2captcha.
+Designed for #automation and easy use.

 --------------------------------------------------